jupart/bbm/README.md

 # BBM Hardware

-Hardware for an amplifier based off a classic amp.
+Hardware for a guitar amp based off a classic that was all about the bass, man!

 ## Topology